 This position is both research and clinically oriented.
 The successful candidate will become a member of an existing and well established clinical research team (30+ staff) that is undertaking a series of studies aimed at addressing a Congressional mandate to study the long term effects of TBI on service members and their families (i.e., the ‘15-Year Longitudinal TBI Study').
 This team is led by Dr. Louis French (National Lead), Dr. Rael Lange (Scientific Director), and Dr. Tracey Brickell (Scientific Director).

-As part of this research program, the successful candidate will be required to participate in a number of clinical-related study procedures and research activities as outlined below in the “Key Responsibilities” section.
+As part of this research program, the successful candidate will be required to participate in a number of clinical-related study procedures and research activities.
 In addition, clinical opportunities outside of the context of the research setting will be provided (e.g., National Intrepid Center of Excellence).
 The proportion of time spent on clinical versus research-related duties can be tailored to the needs of the successful candidate.

 Assist with completing clinical-related study procedures.
 These include, but are not limited to: case conferencing with research staff to identify and classify TBI history interviews; case conference medical record review information to include/exclude participants; perform suicide risk evaluations when needed; review and code CT and MRI reports; provide neuropsychological feedback to participants when necessary; interview patients when necessary, etc.